Quercetin Benefits, Foods, Supplements and Dosage - Dr. Axe

 Food Sources

-What foods have the most quercetin?
 All types of tasty red, green and purple-pigmented plants come packed with quercetin — for example, red wine, blueberries, apples, red onion and even green tea are some of the best sources.

-Quercetin is actually believed to be the most abundant flavonoid in the human diet.
-But the amount found in plant foods can vary a lot depending on where they’re grown, how fresh they are, how they’re prepared and so on.
+Quercetin is actually believed to be the most abundant flavonoid in the human diet, but the amount found in plant foods can vary a lot depending on where they’re grown, how fresh they are, how they’re prepared and so on.

 Some of the top sources of quercetin to add to your diet include: